leonrccs/data_driven_rans/README.md

 ## References
 <a id="1">[1]</a>
 J. Ling, A. Kurzawaski, J. Templetom (2016).
-Reynolds averaged turbulence modelling using deep neural networks with embedded invariance Journal of Fluid Mechanics, 807, 155-166.
+Reynolds averaged turbulence modelling using deep neural networks with embedded invariance, Journal of Fluid Mechanics, 807, 155-166.

 <a id="2">[2]</a>